 No Directory-type information may be placed on these pages; instead the words ‘For contact information please refer to DIRECTORY’ will link to the relevant entry in the Directory database.

-Each set of page(s) should have a representative who is responsible for its content.
-If the site then becomes badly out of date DOL retains the right to edit or remove the website.
+Each set of page(s) should have a representative who is responsible for site maintenance.
+If no one is nominated then DOL retains the right to edit or remove the website.

 The Gallery holds over 3000 pictures of the parish of Deddington from the mid-19th century to the present day.
 We are happy to provide electronic files for reproduction of any that are not under copyright.
 Additions to the Gallery are always welcome – contact the Gallery editor, Mary Robinson.

 A public website needs a code of conduct.
 The following are our key guidelines:

 - Nothing of a personal nature is published without consent unless it is already in the public domain.
 Even then we normally check.

 - All material is proof read to check that it is not scurrilous or otherwise unacceptable to the public.
 WEG reserves the right to refuse any material on this basis.

 - All material must be attributable, with a contactable name appearing in the Directory of Contacts.
 We do not accept anonymous entries.